RevolutionAnalytics/plyrmr/docs/tutorial1.md

 as.data.frame(input(mtcars))
 ```

 To do something useful we need to create more complex expressions combining essentially two sets of basic ingredients: processing steps and grouping steps.
 We can also combine pipes into more complex ones.
 As we said, the data is always chunked, due to its size.
-The initial state is arbitrary, meaning that the data is sorted and grouped arbitrarily, but grouping can be modified with the primitive `group.by.f`.
+The initial state is arbitrary, meaning that the data is sorted and grouped arbitrarily, but grouping can be modified with the primitive `group.f`.
 The fundamental processing primitive is `do`, which applies a function to each chunk.
 The function should transform a data frame into another data frame.
 For instance, if we wanted to compute the number of carburators per cylinder for the cars in the `mtcars` data set (all of 32, of course this is only for illustrative purposes), one could simply do

 ```
 transform(mtcars, ratio = carb/cyl)